caoxiemeihao/vite-electron-plugin/README.md

 ## Plugin API

-The design of plugin is similar to [Vite's plugin](https://vitejs.dev/guide/api-plugin.html), but simpler. only four hooks.
+> The design of plugin is similar to [Vite's plugin](https://vitejs.dev/guide/api-plugin.html).
+But simpler, only 4 hooks in total.

 #### `configResolved`